 While we will consider possible analyses of this 'disappearing act' of spatial specifications, we will not provide an in-depth analysis of the syntax of our elided constructions.
-Cecchetto et al. 2015 conducted an in-depth study of predicate ellipsis in Italian Sign Language (LIS) which could serve as
+Cecchetto et al. 2015

-25 One final note is in order.
+26 One final note is in order.
 We have assumed with much of the literature that loci can function as variables and thus have a denotation under an assignment function.
 This was important to guarantee that a locative-shifted version of locus a at locus b (written as a^b) can denote the situation stage of s(a) at s(b).
 Kuhn 2015 proposed instead that loci are features that remain uninterpreted but provide information about the antecedent of a pronoun.
 Both Kuhn's theory and the loci-as-variables theory must be refined so as to capture cases in which loci have an iconic component (Schlenker et al. 2013 partly do so for the loci-as-variables view); as we saw in our Pisa examples (e.g in (25)), this matters because locative-shifted loci can target parts of iconic representations.
-Once these mechanisms are in place, it might well be that Kuhn's theory can be used to restate the present analysis within a loci-as-features view, but it is too early to make pronouncements in this connection.
+Once these mechanisms are in place, it might well be that Kuhn's theory can be used to restate the present analysis within a loci-as-features view, but it is too early to make pronouncements on this matter.

-a model in the future.26 Importantly, they distinguish between two constructions: VP-ellipsis and stripping, illustrated for English in (35).
+conducted an in-depth study of predicate ellipsis in Italian Sign Language (LIS) which could serve as a model in the future.27 Importantly, they distinguish between two constructions: VP-ellipsis and stripping, illustrated for English in (35).